-CEGA is working to realize the potential of the “Data Science for Development (DS4D)” ecosystem by supporting social scientists, engineers, and data scientists to leverage new types of data and analytical approaches in addressing challenges related to poverty in LMICs.
-We do this by hosting annual conferences and workshops, supporting skills development, and compiling resources for interested researchers, policymakers and practitioners.
-We target novel approaches to measuring poverty and facilitating sustainable economic development — while also supporting research on the limitations and concerns surrounding this work.
+CEGA works to realize the potential of the Data Science for Development (DS4D) ecosystem by supporting social scientists, engineers, data scientists, regulators, and public administrators to shape institutions capable of leveraging new data and analytical approaches that can address poverty and inequality in LMICs.
+We do this by funding research studies, hosting annual conferences and workshops, supporting skills development, and compiling technical resources for interested researchers, policymakers, and practitioners.
+We help resource novel approaches to measuring socio-economic indicators and facilitate sustainable economic development — while also supporting research on the limitations and concerns surrounding this work.

-Copyright 2021.
+Copyright 2024.
 All Rights Reserved

 Design & Dev by Wonderland Collective